 Roughly 20% of children outgrow peanut allergy by their school-age years.

 Peanut allergy develops when the body's immune system has an abnormal, hypersensitivity response to one or more of the peanut proteins.
 Peanut allergy is one of the most common food allergies in both children and adults.
 It receives particular attention because it is relatively common, typically lifelong, and can cause severe allergic reactions.
 Peanut allergy is the leading cause of anaphylaxis and death due to food allergy.
 It can lead to significant burden on patients and their families.
 Peanut is a common food ingredient making strict avoidance difficult.
 Therefore, there is a relatively high rate of accidental peanut ingestions for those trying to avoid peanuts.
 For all of the above reasons, peanut allergy has become an important public-health issue.

-It is not clear why the rate of peanut allergy is increasing in the United States and other westernized nations, but this is an area of active research.
+It is not clear why the rate of peanut allergy is increasing in the United States and other westernized nations.
+This is an area of active medical research.
 Risk factors for peanut allergy include a personal or family history of allergic conditions, such as asthma, hay fever (allergic rhinitis), and particularly eczema (atopic dermatitis).
-A sibling of a child with peanut allergy has approximately a 7% chance of developing peanut allergy, as compared to the baseline population risk of 1%-2%.
+A sibling of a child with peanut allergy has approximately a 7% chance of developing peanut allergy, as compared to the baseline population risk of 1% to 2%.
 Other factors influencing peanut allergy include exposure during pregnancy and lactation, exposure to peanut protein through household dust, and exposure to skin-care products containing crude peanut oil.